 Emily joined the Keds team in 2015 as chief marketing officer of the iconic footwear brand.
 She is responsible for driving the strategic development and execution of Keds’ global marketing initiatives.
 Emily was been recognized on the Adweek 50 List and as a “CMO Rising Star” at the 2015 CMO Awards for her marketing leadership.
 Prior to joining Keds, Emily led the e-commerce and omni-channel marketing teams at Rebecca Minkoff.
 Additionally, Emily’s career history includes over ten years of experience at worldwide agencies (Ogilvy, Digitas and Arnold) as well as roles with the Estee Lauder Co. and Unilever.

-Casey DePalma is a Senior Manager on the Unilever Media team handling digital engagement and public relations.
+Casey DePalma is Director on the Unilever Media team handling digital engagement and public relations.
 She oversees the strategic development and execution of PR and social content strategies for Unilever's men's, foods and refreshment brands including Axe, Dove Men+Care, Magnum Ice Cream, Hellmann's, and Degree among others.
 Casey has been a driving force behind the strategy to introduce and build Unilever brands as more than just utilitarian products, but rather as lifestyle brands connected to passion points like fashion, music and comedy, sparking passionate conversations and recommendations online and offline.
 Casey received a Master of Arts degree in Integrated Marketing Communications from Emerson College and a BS in Marketing from Boston College.
 She lives in New Jersey with her husband and two children.